jmsdnns/blag/content/music/journal/dnb-from-scratch/index.md

 This is the first experiment.
 I tried as many variations of how to play the drums as I could come up with while doing a couple takes.
 This was the last attempt.

-All of the guitars are done using ebow.
-Ebows are weird magnetic devices that allow you to get bow sounds, as we see on woodwind instruments, but with a distorted electric guitar.
-For this song it give them a feedbacky, haunting feel that is always present, even when the drumming gets wild.
-I then wrote the bass to just pound on certain parts of the drum beat, similar to what Dieselboy would do.
+All of the guitars are done using an [ebow](https://en.wikipedia.org/wiki/EBow).
+Ebows are weird magnetic devices that allow you to get sounds from a distorted electric guitar that resemble woodwind instruments when played with a bow.
+I used it to give the guitars a feedbacky, haunting feel that is always present, even when the drumming gets wild.
+I then wrote a bass melody that would pound on different parts of the drum beat, similar to what Dieselboy would do.

-Once I got samples, guitars, and bass, I slowed the song down to track drums, sped it up, and this is the result.
+Once I had samples, guitars, and bass arranged as a whole song, I could then slow the song down to track drums.
+I hit record and tried the entire thing a few times.
+The drums in this track are the last take of the evening.
+With the drums tracked, all I had to do now was speed it up and see how it felt.

+Here is where the experiment ended up.
+The song is called _Reinitializing_.
+It's cymbalic.

 {{< soundcloud stream="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/2025929680&color=%23ff5500&auto_play=false&hide_related=false&show_comments=false&show_user=false&show_reposts=false&show_teaser=false&visual=true" >}}